What is an electron particle?

 Electrons are discovered by an experiment involving the conduction of electricity through gases at low pressure.
-The rest mass of an electron is 9.1093837015 × 10−28 g or 9.1093837015 × 10−31 kg which is approximately 1/1836 of the mass of the proton particle.
+The rest mass of an electron is 9.1093837015 × 10−28 g or 9.1093837015 × 10−31 kg.
+It is approximately 1/1836 of the mass of the proton particle.

 The electrons were discovered by the British physicist J.J.
 Thomson in 1897 during the investigation of the properties of the cathode rays over twenty years.
 Gas discharge tubes contain a positive electrode (anode) and a negative electrode (cathode) with provisions of evacuation given below the picture,

 Under normal conditions, gases are poor conductors of electricity but at low pressure, conduction of gases occurs.
-When the gas discharge tubes are partially evacuated and the electrodes are connected to the source of high voltage electricity, an electric current flows through the tubes.
+When the gas discharge tubes are partially evacuated and the electrodes are connected to the source of high-voltage electricity, an electric current flows through the tubes.

-The flow of current produces glow or rays of light which originated from the cathode surface and traveled from cathode to anode.
+The flow of current produces glow or rays of light that originate from the cathode surface and travel from cathode to anode.
 These rays are called cathode rays.

 Thomson showed that the rays or electromagnetic radiation can be bent from their path both by the electric and magnetic fields.
 From the above facts, he proved that the cathode rays are made up of negatively charged subatomic particles or electrons of an atom.

 Thomson measured the charge to mass or e/m ratio (1.76 × 10−8) of an electron.
 The absolute charge was determined by the American physicists Robert Millikan and Harvey Fletcher in their oil-drop experiment.

-Charge and mass of electron
+Charge of Electron

 Electrons are negatively charged elementary subatomic particles of an atom.
 Hence the negative charge carries by an electron,